pranavbhupathiraju/Forex-Data-Discord-Bot/README.md

 - `!impacts:red,orange` — Set news filter impacts
 - `!alertrole:ROLE_ID` — Set which role to tag in alerts

+## Credits
+This project was built using foundational code from Fizah Khalid, licensed under the MIT License.
+Significant changes were made to the Bot functionality in this repo.

 ## License
 MIT